 FINDING BASAL METABOLIC RATE

 In order to lose weight, you need to create a calorie deficit.
 A calorie deficit can be created by a combination of eating less food and exercising.
 The first step in planning your deficit is figuring out how many calories you need to fuel your body with daily.
 In order for your body to perform basic vital functions like breathing, pumping blood through your body, maintaining body temperature and basic brain and nerve activity – it needs fuel.
 This is called your Basal Metabolic Rate (BMR).
-If you did nothing all day and laid on the couch without moving, this BMR is the amount of calories your body would need to sustain basic functions for the day.
+If you did nothing all day and laid on the couch without moving, this BMR is the number of calories your body would need to sustain basic functions for the day.

-There is a long formula that takes into account your gender, height and weight to calculate your BMR called the Harris Benedict Equation, but you can calculate yours here quickly.
+There is a long formula that takes into account your gender, height, and weight to calculate your BMR called the Harris Benedict Equation, but you can calculate yours here quickly.

 ACCOUNTING FOR ACTIVITY LEVEL

 Once you have your BMR, we now need to take into account how active you are throughout the day.
 Find your activity level below.

 - If you are sedentary (little or no exercise): BMR x 1.2

 - If you are lightly active (light exercise/sports 1-3 days/week) : BMR x 1.375

 - If you are moderately active (moderate exercise/sports 3-5 days/week) :BMR x 1.55

 - If you are very active (hard exercise/sports 6-7 days a week): BMR x 1.725